5ire-tech/5ireChain/docs/README.md

 ### **Staking Pallet:**
 Implemented ESG interface to convert the ESG score into weight and incorporate it as a factor in calculating rewards when validators stake in the network.

+`NOTE` : OneSessionHandlerAll gets all validators in the network including active, waiting to calculate the Reliability Score.

 ## **4. 5ire's pallets**

 ### **Esg Pallet:**